 - Electric utilities gain experience net metering, interconnecting, and inspecting this technology.
 The PV system is “grid-tied” and needs to be connected to the utility grid in a safe and efficient manner.
 BEF has actually worked with several utilities to develop and streamline their interconnection rules.

 - These projects give BEF the experience and benchmarks to develop financial models for large systems.
-As solar becomes more cost-effective, BEF will provide a portion of the schools’ electricity loads and reduce their electricity costs.

 Want to learn more about renewable energy?
 Check out our reading list for good books on solar, wind and other sources.